sehinde-gb/blocktrain/README.md

-# What Is It? </ br>
+# What Is It?
-Blocktrain is a blockchain application built as a dapp with laravel infrastructure on the backend that uses TFL api data to create journey data that is placed on the blockchain. </ br>
+Blocktrain is a blockchain application built as a dapp with laravel infrastructure on the backend that uses TFL api data to create journey data that is placed on the blockchain.

 (Note that this uses Laravel as a backend and a vuejs SPA as a front end)